open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/plcontainer-configuration.html.md

 The Greenplum Database utility `plcontainer` manages the PL/Container configuration files in a Greenplum Database system.
 The utility ensures that the configuration files are consistent across the Greenplum Database master and segment instances.

-**Warning:** Modifying the configuration files on the segment instances without using the utility might create different, incompatible configurations on different Greenplum Database segments that could cause unexpected behavior.
+> **Caution** Modifying the configuration files on the segment instances without using the utility might create different, incompatible configurations on different Greenplum Database segments that could cause unexpected behavior.

 ## <a id="topic_ojn_r2s_dw"></a>PL/Container Configuration File